kungbob/Game_Project/readme.txt

 The Game is still in demo stage.
 It is working in progress.

-*** If you see this line, you are in developing branch.
+*** This is a branch for kungbob only.

-Please Pull request to this branch.
+Do not pull request to this branch.